 2D RPG Academy & 3D RPG Academy

 The 2D RPG Academy and 3D RPG Academy are a set of comprehensive RPG design curriculums from Zenva Academy.
-The aim of the curriculums is to learn to create your own 2D and 3D RPGs (respectively) from scratch in Unity, teaching you to implement battles, NPCs, dungeons, and more.
+The aim of the curriculums is to learn to create your own 2D and 3D RPGs (respectively) from scratch in Unity, teaching you to implement battles, NPCs, dungeons, and more through a series of RPG tutorials.
 The RPG Academies cover everything you need to know about building RPGs in Unity, taking you from an RPG novice to a master of the craft by the end of their individual course sets.

 These curriculums are a great option for those who are just starting out with game design, since it covers the basics of game development in general in its first module before moving onto RPG-specific systems in subsequent sections.
 The curriculums are structured to walk you through world design, core gameplay systems and other essential features for building your own RPG.

 Duration: 25 hours of video tutorials across a wide range of topics

 Learn Unity Engine And C# By Creating A Real Top Down RPG